johnsarma69/Winrar-password-cracker/README.md

-Made by John Sarma, enjoy <3 \n
+Made by John Sarma, enjoy <3

-discord: @johnsarma. \n
+discord: @johnsarma.

-if you wanna support me, you can send donations to my paypal: @johnsarma69 \n simple archive dictionary attack written in batch
+if you wanna support me, you can send donations to my paypal: @johnsarma69

+simple archive dictionary attack written in batch